Russia unleashes biggest attacks in Ukraine in months

 Associated Press

-KYIV, Ukraine (AP) — Russia retaliated Monday for what it claimed was a Ukrainian terrorist attack on a critical bridge by unleashing its biggest and most widespread attacks against Ukraine in months.
-The lethal barrage against multiple cities smashed civilian targets, knocking out power and water, shattering buildings and killing at least 11 people.
+KYIV, Ukraine (AP) — Russia retaliated Monday for a weekend Ukrainian attack on a critical bridge by unleashing its biggest and most widespread attacks against Ukraine in months.
+The lethal barrage against multiple cities smashed civilian targets, knocking out power and water, shattering buildings and killing at least 14 people.

 Though Russia said missiles targeted military and energy facilities, some struck civilian areas while people were heading to work and school.
 One hit a playground in downtown Kyiv and another struck a university.